wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ![Generate Public/Private Key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/group-1-25-.png "Generate Public/Private Key")

 This will automatically generate a key for authentication which we will use later.
-Movie the generated key into the root of your local project. \
+Move the generated key into the root of your local project. \
 \
 \
-At this point your project should contain your index file, node modules, package.json, and your ENV file.
+At this point, your project should contain your index file, node modules, package.json, and your ENV file.
 IF you  run the command `ls` your project should look like this:

 ![Project Should Include index.js, node_modules, pack.json, private.key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-14.35.44.png "Project Should Include index.js, node_modules, pack.json, private.key")

+As you can see our Vonage Application allows us to turn on/off various capabilites through the different Vonage APIs.
+We'll want to switch on the Messages capabilites.
+We'll now be asked for two URLs corresponding to webhooks that the Messages API will use to interact with our bot application.

 ## Connect to the Outside World